ranajoy-cosmo/genesys/README.md

 </p>

 ## Features
-* Generate **realistic pointing TODs** for a CMB space telescope having a rotation and precession, and revolution about the Sun.
+* Generate **realistic pointing TODs** for a CMB space telescope having a rotation about, a precession, and revolution about the Sun.
-* Generate **realistic signal TODs** containing Sky + Noise + Orbital dipole.
+* Generate **realistic signal TODs** containing Sky + Noise + Orbital dipole + Systematics.
-* **Simulate systematic** effects such as bandpass mismatch, pointing uncertainty....
-* Instrument parameters containing scan strategy, channel parameters and individual detector parameters in easy to modifu yaml files.
+* Instrument parameters containing scan strategy, channel parameters and individual detector parameters in easy to modify yaml files.
 * A **binning map-making algorithm** for estimation of I,Q,U Stokes parameters.
-* A self-consistent and efficient I/O library built on HDF5.
+* A self-consistent and efficient I/O library built on **HDF5**.
 * A Huffman compression system providing files in the Planck LFI format.
 * Highly parallelisable.